 The Blank Canvas - Hacking Nature Review

-The Blank Canvas - Hacking Nature is an application created by The Blank Canvas.
+The Blank Canvas - Hacking Nature is an application by The Blank Canvas.
 The Blank Canvas - Hacking Nature was first published on .
-The Blank Canvas - Hacking Nature is accessible on Steam.
+It is currently available on the following platforms: Steam.

 About This VideoThe most disruptive ideas of our time exist in the intersection of biotech and information tech.

 Things like dna editing and “3d-printing”, or, hack HIV viruses and -other viruses- to treat diseases like cancer, and also to deliver genes to specific tissues of our bodies with high precision and specificity.
 In mice, beyond treating cancer, alzheimer and other chronic diseases, that means restoring hearing, vision, bone marrow integrity and even changing hair color.

 Some of those technologies are saving lives today, and could save more, but awareness about them is small amongst the general public and even practitioners and researchers - and we need better informed patients, more researchers and scientists to develop those emergent fields, resulting in more clinical trials, saving more lives.

 But the concepts behind all of those remarkable breakthroughs and technologies, like CRISPR and Cas9 for instance, remain really hard to grasp, to understand, using traditional media formats like text, images and even videos, because those innovations happen in scales so small we can barely understand, let alone visualise and experience in rich context.

 Better tools to visualise complex scientific concepts are needed.

 VR was made for scientific content.
 It’s a deeper, smarter, sexier, catchier and more efficient way of communicating science.